-Aims: The study of light curves and polarimetry is a useful method for understanding atmospheric properties of planetary bodies.
-Here, I present a light curve analysis of Titan.
-Methods: My code employs Python to manipulate and analyze calibrated images of Titan from the Cassini mission.
-Using packages like opency, my code detects the disk of Titan and determines an effective radius - calculating the geometric albedo using theory based off of the Cassini ISS User Guide.
+Methods: My code employs Python to manipulate and analyze calibrated images.
+Using packages like skimage and opency, my algorithm detects the disk of Titan and determines an effective radius - calculating the geometric albedo using theory based off of the Cassini ISS User Guide.
 Additionally, I employ an IDL Virtual Machine script to produce polarized images to determine the degree of linear polarization and other relevant parameters.

 Results: The results showed consistent trends in the brightness phase curves across all filters, naturally decreasing from low to high phase angles, but with dramatic increases at higher phase angles.
-Additionally, it appeared that higher wavelengths had a much wider range in values for geometric albedo, while polarization phase curves trended the same in a parabolic manner with peaks at around 90 degree phase (polarization phase curves TBD as I get code right).
+Additionally, it appeared that higher wavelengths had a much wider range in values for geometric albedo, while polarization phase curves tended the same in a parabolic manner with peaks at around 90 degree phase.